Kurri Kurri Area Information

-Located close to the national highways, the Kurri Kurri district is easily accessible to Sydney, Brisbane, Central Coast and the North-West region.
+Located adjacent to the Hunter Expressway and close to the national highways, the Kurri Kurri area is easily accessible to Sydney, Brisbane, Central Coast and the North-West region.

-The area of Kurri Kurri takes into account eight districts: Abermain, Heddon Greta, Kurri Kurri, Neath, Pelaw Main, Stanford Merthyr,Weston and (2323 Post Codes of Buchanan, Buttai and the Mulbring area).
+The area of Kurri Kurri takes into account the local districts of Abermain, Heddon Greta, Kurri Kurri, Neath, Pelaw Main, Stanford Merthyr,Weston, Buchanan, Buttai and the Mulbring area.

 Kurri Kurri enjoys a temperate environment with an average high temperature of 28°C in January and a low of 7.5C degrees in August.
 The annual rainfall is an average of 702mm. (statistics supplied by Hydro Aluminium, Kurri Kurri)